Ericesposito/filmpicker/README.md

 Using either of these methods, you should receive a response consisting of a JSON with an array of movie recommendations

-Feel free to experiment and build a beautiful Front End that can run based off of this backend server!
+Feel free to experiment and build a beautiful Front End that can run based off of the responses sent from this backend server!